ideal-lab5/iris-docs/src/chapter_3.md

  * weight: `0`
  * Parameters:
    * `beneficiary`: the address to which the newly minted assets are assigned
-   * `cid`: a cid owned by the origin, for which an asset class exists
+   * `asset_id`: The asset id of an asset class owned by the calling node from which assets will be minted
    * `amount`: the number of tickets to mint
+---

+---

 ---
 * `purchase_ticket`
   * Description: Not yet implemented